HSBC business insights: How a Singapore hub can help companies seize opportunities in Asia

 A diverse talent pool

 The country’s highly skilled multinational workforce is another strong drawcard for multinational corporations looking to set up a regional base.
-A recent survey also ranked Singapore among the 10 most competitive places for talent in the world.
+Consistently ranked as one of the world’s most competitive, Singapore’s workforce is highly educated and skilled, and 1st in Asia in attracting and growing talent.

 A pioneering approach to green financing